abikesa/tradition/README.md

 # Pentatonic

 [Hesiod's Theogony](https://en.wikipedia.org/wiki/Greek_primordial_deities#Hesiod's_primordial_genealogy), (c.
-700 BCE) which could be considered the "standard" creation myth of Greek mythology,[1] tells the story of the genesis of the gods.
-After invoking the Muses (II.1–116), Hesiod says the world began with the spontaneous generation of four beings: first arose Chaos (Chasm); then came Gaia (the Earth), "the ever-sure foundation of all"; "dim" Tartarus (the Underworld), in the depths of the Earth; and Eros (Love) "fairest among the deathless gods".[2]
+700 BCE) which could be considered the "standard" creation myth of Greek mythology, tells the story of the genesis of the gods.
+After invoking the Muses (II.1–116), Hesiod says the world began with the spontaneous generation of four beings: first arose Chaos (Chasm); then came Gaia (the Earth), "the ever-sure foundation of all"; "dim" Tartarus (the Underworld), in the depths of the Earth; and Eros (Love) "fairest among the deathless gods".
 (Although in other myths, Eros was the name of Aphrodite's and Ares's son.)

 # `ii-V-i`